Zakharlik/JS-Calculator/README.md

 # JS-Calculator

 Simple calculator.
-My first litle project on JavaScript.
+My first little project on JavaScript.
-Also first my experience on CSS.
+Also my first experience on CSS.